BitCoyote/Solution-Enablement-Process/README.md

 ### Environment Setup

-Install SQL Server on your machine.
+Install SQL Server on your machine:

 * For MacOS:
   * [Article for installing SQL Server on MacOS via docker container](https://adamwilbert.com/blog/2018/3/26/get-started-with-sql-server-on-macos-complete-with-a-native-gui)